Lake Trasimeno: Castles

-There are several castles all around the Trasimeno Lake, located in the Umbria region (central-northern Italy).
+There are several castles all around the Trasimene Lake, located in the Umbria region (central Italy).
 Many castles are located in the center of small towns and in the hills overlooking the lake.
 Both of the beautiful main islands of the lake, as Isola Maggiore and Isola Polvese, are characterized by a castle.
 Castles are also present in Castiglione del Lago, Passignano sul Trasimeno, Magione where is the majestic castle of the knights of Malta.
 Other castles, such as Zocco castle, Montali castle, and others are on hilltops and sometimes in ruins.

 The Guglielmi castle on the Isola Maggiore was built in the late 19th century on the foundation of an old Franciscan convent, including church and bell tower.
 Until 1998 it was still visitable, then it was closed because the structure became dangerously unstable.
 It is now being restored by a new owner, but the restoration work has not yet been completed.